Eastern Bhutan Trip & Trekking Places

 The best know cultural interests in eastern Bhutan are the indigenous ways of farming life.
 Another highlight is the textiles: from the legendary village of Khomo (Lhuntse) to Radhi (Trashigang) one may be enthralled by the art and intricacies of Bhutanese textiles.
 Lhuntse areas are best explored if you can adjust a few nights in tents or take the hospitality of the Kurtoe farmhouses.
 If you are a hotel person then take detours from Mongar.
 Kurtoe is the home of Bhutan’s Royal Family and many surprises await you as one of the least visited regions.
-Numerous indigenous festivals are also the great cultural highlight.
+Numerous indigenous festivals are also a great cultural highlight.
 Explore and be one of the few to rediscover the secrets of animist traditions hidden in these Himalayan regions.
 There are great stories of hidden valleys, such as Khenpajong, that might delight your explorer’s instincts.
 Experience the wilds of the eastern and mix your trip with a festival as listed in the box.
 The ruins of the old Zhongar Dzong hold many queer stories and one may want to stop for a while as you drive into Mongar.
 Talking about ruins, the Dongla ruins in Trashiyangtse might be a great anthological interest.
 Explore the deep forests of Dongla, you may even encounter the Yeti.

 Mongar Dzong - was built in the 1930s as one of Bhutan’s newest dzongs, it is constructed in the same way as the 17th-century dzongs, without plans or nails.
 A visit to Mongar Dzong shows one how traditional Bhutanese architecture has continued to thrive through the centuries.